LLNL/sundials/doc/shared/sunadjoint/SUNAdjointCheckpointScheme.rst

    :param estimate: An estimate of the total number of checkpoints needed.
    :param save_stages: If using a multistage method, should stages be saved with the step.
    :param keep: Keep data stored even after it is not needed anymore.
-   :param sunctx: The SUNContext for the simulation.
+   :param sunctx: The :c:type:`SUNContext` for the simulation.
    :param check_scheme_ptr: Pointer to the newly constructed object.
-   :return: A `SUNErrCode` indicating success or failure.
+   :return: A :c:type:`SUNErrCode` indicating success or failure.

 .. c:function:: SUNErrCode SUNAdjointCheckpointScheme_ShouldWeSave_Basic(SUNAdjointCheckpointScheme check_scheme, sunindextype step_num, sunindextype stage_num, sunrealtype t, sunbooleantype* yes_or_no)